eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/adoption-view/new-use-cases.md

   </div>
 </div>

-If you start to build up an very new use case within the overarching Behaviour Twin use case, you may first read the [Adoption View](./overview) of this KIT.
+If you start to build up a very new use case within the overarching Behaviour Twin use case, you may first read the [Adoption View](./overview) of this KIT.
 It provides additional information for quick understanding of the used technologies.
 In particular, see also the [To Be Considered](./to-be-considered) section.

 To build up the use case, follow the following steps: